Metropolitan Opera: Deaths at the Met

 Over the years, a number of deaths have occurred at the Metropolitan Opera House.

 On February 10, 1897, French bass Armand Castelmary suffered a heart attack onstage in the finale of act one of Flotow's Martha.
 He died in the arms of his friend, tenor Jean de Reszke, after the curtain was brought down.
 The performance resumed with Giuseppe Cernusco substituting in the role of Sir Tristram.

 On May 10, 1935, Herbert Witherspoon, the incoming General Manager suffered a heart attack and died at his desk.

 On March 4, 1960, leading baritone Leonard Warren died of a heart attack onstage after completing the aria "Urna fatale" in act two of Verdi's La forza del destino.

 On April 30, 1977, Betty Stone, a member of the Met chorus, was killed in an accident offstage during a tour performance of Il trovatore in Cleveland.

 On July 23, 1980, Helen Hagnes Mintiks, a 30-year-old Canadian-born violinist, was murdered by Met stagehand Craig Crimmins during the intermission of a performance of the Berlin Ballet.
 The event was cited by numerous publications as "The Phantom of the Opera" murder.
+Crimmins was released on parole in August 2021.

 On January 5, 1996, tenor Richard Versalle died while playing the role of Vitek during the production of Leoš Janáček's The Makropulos Case.
 Versalle was climbing a 20 ft ladder in the opening scene when he suffered a heart attack and fell to the stage.

 In addition, several audience members have died at the Met.
-The most widely known incident was the suicide of operagoer Bantcho Bantchevsky on January 23, 1988, during an intermission of Verdi's Macbeth.
+The most widely known incident was the suicide of operagoer Bantcho Bantchevsky on January 23, 1988, during an intermission in a live broadcast of Verdi's Macbeth.

 Finances and marketing

-The company's annual operating budget for the 2011–12 season was $325 million, of which $182 million (43%) comes from private donations.
+The company's annual operating budget for the 2011–2012 season was $325 million, of which $182 million (43%) comes from private donations.
 The total potential audience across a season is 800,000 seats.
 The average audience rate for the 3800-seat theater in 2011 was 79.2%, down from a peak of 88% in 2009.
 Beyond performing in the opera house in New York, the Met has gradually expanded its audience over the years through technology.
 It has broadcast regularly on radio since 1931 and on television since 1977.
 In 2006, the Met began live satellite radio and internet broadcasts as well as live high-definition video transmissions presented in cinemas throughout the world.
 In 2011, the total HD audience reached 3 million through 1600 theaters worldwide.
-In 2014, according to Wheeler Winston Dixon, high ticket prices are making it difficult for average people to attend performances.
+In 2014, according to Wheeler Winston Dixon, high ticket prices were making it difficult for average people to attend performances.